Sr. UX and Creative Director

 Still one of my favorite albums of all time: Depeche Mode’s Violator.
 My best friend and I would swoon to it, full blast, at any and all times possible.
 I still get a big smile on my face whenever I hear any of their music – specifically Policy of Truth.

-With over 20 years of creative thinking for organizations, Brenda brings her UX and design passion to nonprofits as Charity Dynamics’ UX Director.
-Her career to date has led her up and down the crazy, winding road of dotcom startups, which then landed her at Convio (now Blackbaud) to work exclusively with nonprofits.
-After working in software, Brenda left that world to concentrate on software and project management consultation at Event 360, working exclusively on the Susan G. Komen 3-Day program.
-Missing her focus on design and UX work, she began working to create and transform UX and design thinking at Charity Dynamics.
-Brenda is extremely lucky to work with a number of great nonprofits over the years, like the National Kidney Foundation, Make-A-Wish, the American Heart Association, and the Crohn’s & Colitis Foundation.
-Those partnerships have allowed her to continue to find innovative platform solutions, use data to make better informed UX decisions, and help to create better website experiences for donors, fundraisers, and information seekers around the world.
-Beyond thinking creatively for nonprofits, she enjoys keeping up with the latest in UX trends, chuckling at the most recent cat memes, and traveling around the world with family and friends.
+With over 20 years of creative thinking for organizations, Brenda brings her UX, design, and analytics passion to nonprofits as Charity Dynamics’ Senior UX Director.
+Her career to date has led her up and down the crazy, winding road of dotcom startups, which then landed her at the doorstep of Convio (now Blackbaud) to be innovative for nonprofits.
+Brenda then joined Event 360 to concentrate on software and project management consultation, working exclusively on the Susan G. Komen 3-Day program.
+Missing her focus on design and UX work, she came to Charity Dynamics to create the amazing UX and design team.
+Over the years, Brenda feels blessed to get to work with a number of great nonprofits, like the National Kidney Foundation, the American Heart Association, and MD Anderson Cancer Center.
+These partnerships allow her to continue to find innovative platform solutions, use data to make better informed UX decisions, and help create the best online experience for donors, fundraisers, and information seekers around the world.
+Beyond thinking creatively for nonprofits, Brenda enjoys keeping up with the latest in UX trends, chuckling at the most recent cat memes, enjoying a glass or two of wine, and traveling to see the world with family and friends.